Kintyre/ksconf/docs/source/git.rst

 Should my version of ksconf and pre-commit plugins be the same?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you're running both ``ksconf`` locally as well as the ksconf pre-commit plugin then technically you have ksconf installed twice.
+If you're running both ``ksconf`` locally as well as the ksconf pre-commit plugin, then technically you have ksconf installed twice.
 That may sound less than ideal, but practically, this isn't a problem.
 As long as the version of the ksconf CLI tool is *close* to the ``sha`` listed in :file:`.pre-commit-config.yaml`, then everything should work fine.

-My suggestion:
+Our suggestion:

  #.
-Keep versions in the same `major.minor` release range.
-Or bump the version every 6-12 months.
+Keep versions in the same `major.minor` release range or bump the version every 6-12 months.
  #.
 Check the changelog for any pre-commit related changes or compatibility concerns.

 While keeping ``ksconf`` CLI versions in sync across your environment is recommended, it doesn't matter as much for the pre-commit plugin.
 Why?